-Development proposals on land that lies within or adjacent to the Network should sustain and, where practicable, enhance the functionality of the Network by virtue of their layout, means of access and landscape treatment.
-Proposals that will harm the functioning or connectivity of the Network will not be supported.
+Development proposals on land that lies within or adjoins the Network will be supported, provided they can demonstrate how their layout, means of access and landscape scheme will sustain and enhance the functionality of the Network.
+Proposals that will harm the functioning or connectivity of the Network will be resisted.